-Areas with extreme daily weather can cause a quick build-up of moisture in your engine.
-And there could be enough build up over a weekend to ruin your Monday or if you go on vacation.
+Areas with extreme daily weather can cause a quick build-up of moisture and hydrolock an engine.
+And there could be enough build-up over a weekend to ruin your Monday or if you go on vacation.

 So Really, How Much Water Can Ruin An Engine?